ChitralwarManik/Diabetes-Prediction-ML-Project-1/README.md

 • This repository consists of files required to deploy a ___Machine Learning Web App___ created with ___Flask___ on ___Heroku___ platform.

+• Created a Machine Learning Web app to predict Diabetes with 86.45% accuracy.

+* Performed EDA on the Kaggle Diabetes dataset (Data Cleaning).

+* The whole Web App is Deployed on Heroku platform.

-• If you want to view the deployed model, click on the following link:<br />
+* If you want to view the deployed model, click on the following link:<br />
 Deployed at: _https://diabetes-ml-project.herokuapp.com/_